30th International Conference on Inductive Logic Programming, ILP2020-21 @ IJCLR

 - Applications of ILP.

-- Late-breaking abstracts, describing ideas and proposals that the authors would like to present at the conference.
-Submissions will be accepted/rejected on the grounds of relevance.
-Accepted works will be assigned a reduced time slot and will be published on the conference website but will not appear in the conference proceedings.
+- Late-breaking abstracts, briefly outlining novel ideas and proposals that the authors would like to present at the conference.
+These could include e.g. original work in progress without conclusive experimental findings, or other relevant work, not yet ready for publication.
+Submissions of late-breaking abstracts will be accepted/rejected on the grounds of relevance.
+Accepted late-breaking abstracts will be published on the conference website.
 Late-breaking abstracts must not exceed 4 pages, including references.

 Submissions must be in Springer LNCS format, according to the Springer LNCS author instructions.
 Already published papers should be submitted in their original format and the authors should indicate the original publication venue.

 Authors are invited to submit high-quality work at IJCLR’s journal track on Learning & Reasoning, supported by the Machine Learning Journal.
-The journal track has two cut-off dates: February 15 2020 and April 15 2020.
-Accepted papers will be presented to IJCLR 2020 and published at the Machine Learning Journal special issue on Learning & Reasoning.
-More details, including formatting and submission guidelines, may be found at the journal track’s CfP.
+The upcoming cut-off date for the journal track is June 1 2021.
+Accepted papers will be presented to IJCLR 2021 and published at the Machine Learning Journal special issue on Learning & Reasoning.
+More details, including formatting and submission guidelines, may be found here.

-- Late-breaking abstracts & already published papers notification: July 17 2020
+- Late-breaking abstracts & already published papers submission: September 10 2021

 ILP 2019, Plovdiv, Bulgaria ILP 2018, Ferrara, Italy ILP 2017, Orléans, France ILP 2016, London, UK ILP 2015, Kyoto, Japan ILP 2014, Nancy, France ILP 2013, Rio de Janeiro, Brazil ILP 2012, Dubrovnik, Croatia ILP 2011, Cumberland Lodge, Windsor Great Park, United Kingdom ILP 2010, Firenze, Italy ILP 2009, Leuven, Belgium ILP 2008, Prague, Czech Republic ILP 2007, Corvallis, Oregon, USAc ILP 2006, Santiago, Spain ILP 2005, Bonn, Germany ILP 2004, Porto, Portugal ILP 2003, Szeged, Hungary ILP 2002, Sydney, Australia ILP 2001, Strasbourg, France ILP 2000, London, UK ILP 1999, Bled, Slovenia ILP 1998, Madison, Wisconsin, USA ILP 1997, Prague, Czech Republic ILP 1996, Stockholm, Sweden ILP 1995, Leuven, Belgium ILP 1994, Bonn, Germany ILP 1993, Bled, Slovenia ILP 1992, Tokyo, Japan ILP 1991, Viana do Castelo, Portugal